mblayman/mattlayman.com/content/understand-django/2020-09-29-anatomy-of-an-application.md

 in Django.

-> Your "web application" is a Django **project** composed of one more Django **applications**.
+> Your "web application" is a Django **project** composed of one or more Django **applications**.

 ## Application Structure

-Let's look at fully loaded Django application to see the fairly standard structure that you will encounter in Django projects.
+Let's look at a fully loaded Django application to see the fairly standard structure that you will encounter in Django projects.